 J.P.
 Davies was born in London, trained as a rabbi, but when he was about 18 years old he moved to Australia.
-He met and married Maria Harris, both of whom were free settlers, but neither enjoyed living there.
+He met and married Maria Harris, both of whom were free settlers.
 Attracted to California by the gold rush, JP, his wife and their three children set out but the boat was shipwrecked and they were adrift for 6 weeks off the coast of Monterey, California.
 Once they reached land, J.P. opened a Hotel in Monterey.
 The family soon moved to San Francisco, and three other children were born.
 J.P. was very active in the Jewish community.
 He also prospered as a wholesale grocer.
 He vouched $30,000 for a friend, but was left to settle the account when his friend absconded with funds.

 The family loved to Victoria in 1863.
 J.P. opened an auction house with his son Joshua.
 JP Davies & Co.
 (1218 Wharf Street).
 The business did well and was involved with large real estate sales in Victoria, Vancouver and Washington.
 The firm also sold household goods and livestock.
 Frank Sylvester was hired as an accountant and late married Cecelia Davies (J.P. and Maria’s second daughter).

 J.P. gave the keynote address on behalf of the Freemasons at the cornerstone laying ceremony for the synagogue building.
 An excerpt of his speech is: